 People often talk about musicians needing to “pay their dues” before they deserve success.
 Truett has paid his many times over; enough to treat himself and ten friends to an all expenses paid trip straight to the top.
 Sweating it out night after night in blues bars around the South, screaming into the bright lights and cigarette smoke like the ghost of Howlin’ Wolf, soloing until his hands bled hour after hour, roadhouse after roadhouse, mile after mile.

 Fast forward to today, Truett has not only developed immensely as an artist, but also as a songwriter and performer, touring all across the US and Europe, supporting the likes of Ron Pope and Jonathan Tyler, and headlining shows of his own.
-With a debut EP under his belt, he prepares to release his sophomore project, Lies and Lightning, along with a slew of pre-released singles from the 5-song EP.
+He released his debut self-titled EP in 2016 and now has a sophomore project, Lies and Lightning, under his belt.

 “This record I focused more on ideas, lyrics and music that I had been carrying with me for a long time.
 Every song on this record is a story from the road or a struggle that I have dealt with in this industry, I’m very proud of it,” Truett says.